Thotlakonda

 Thotlakonda Buddhist Complex is situated on a hill near Bheemunipatnam about 15 km from Visakhapatnam in Andhra Pradesh, India.
 The hill is about 128 m above sea level and overlooks the ocean.
-The Telugu name Toṭlakoṇḍa derived from the presence of a number of rock-cut cisterns hewn into the bedrock of the hillock.
+The Telugu name Toṭlakoṇḍa (తొట్లకొండ) derived from the presence of a number of rock-cut cisterns hewn into the bedrock of the hillock.
 “Thotlakonda" may also mean “hill of cisterns.”
 In 2019, the stupa was partially damaged due to monsoons, but it was restored by 2021 at the cost of Rs 42 lakh.